leo3tian/dashboard-demo/README.md

 # User Dashboard

-A full-stack application that displays a list of users, intended for administrators to view users at-a-glance and quickly identify users with security concerns.
+A full-stack application that displays a list of users, intended for administrators to view users at-a-glance and quickly identify users who are inactive or have security concerns.

+Highlights users who:
+- Haven't changed their password in over a year
+- Haven't accessed their account in over 90 days

 ## Steps to Run